cudmore/mapmanager_ipynb/README.md

-Repository providing python code to load, analyze, and plot [Map Manager][mapmanager] files
+Repository providing python code to load, visualize, analyze, and plot [Map Manager][mapmanager] files.
+This can be done in three ways

+ - Pure Python code using the bMapManager.py class library
+ - Using the GUI of stackbrowser.py
+ - Creating web based plots and analysis using bokeh.py

 # Map Manager class library